-Russ, August & Kabat provides legal services to the Company with respect to its pending patent litigation filed in May 2017 against Facebook, Inc. in the United States District Court for the Southern District of New York relating to several patents within the Company's Mirror Worlds Patent Portfolio (see Note N hereof).
+Russ, August & Kabat provides legal services to the Company with respect to its pending patent litigation filed in May 2017 against Facebook, Inc. in the United States District Court for the Southern District of New York relating to several patents within the Company's Mirror Worlds Patent Portfolio (see Note J[4] hereof).
 The terms of the Company's agreement with Russ, August & Kabat provide for cash payments on a monthly basis subject to a cap plus a contingency fee ranging between 15% and 24% of the net recovery (after deduction of expenses) depending on the stage of the proceeding in which the result (settlement or judgment) is achieved.
 The Company is responsible for all of the expenses incurred with respect to this litigation.

-Russ, August & Kabat provides legal services to the Company with respect to its pending patent litigations filed in April 2014 and December 2014 against Google Inc. and YouTube, LLC in the United States District Court for the Southern District of New York relating to certain patents within the Company's Cox Patent Portfolio (see Note J[3] hereof).
-The terms of the Company's agreement with Russ, August & Kabat provides for legal fees on a full contingency basis ranging from 15% to 30% of the net recovery (after deduction of expenses) depending on the stage of the proceeding in which the result (settlement or judgment) is achieved.
+Russ, August & Kabat also provides legal services to the Company with respect to its pending patent litigations filed in April 2014 and December 2014 against Google Inc. and YouTube, LLC in the United States District Court for the Southern District of New York relating to certain patents within the Company's Cox Patent Portfolio (see Note J[3] hereof).
+The terms of the Company's agreement with Russ, August & Kabat provide for legal fees on a full contingency basis ranging from 15% to 30% of the net recovery (after deduction of expenses) depending on the stage of the proceeding in which the result (settlement or judgment) is achieved.
 The Company is responsible for all of the expenses incurred with respect to this litigation.

 Dovel & Luner, LLP provides legal services to the Company with respect to its patent litigation filed in September 2011 against sixteen (16) data networking equipment manufacturers in the United States District Court for the Eastern District of Texas, Tyler (see Note J[1] hereof).
 The terms of the Company's agreement with Dovel & Luner LLP essentially provide for legal fees on a full contingency basis ranging from 12.5% to 35% (with certain exceptions) of the net recovery (after deduction for expenses) depending on the stage of the preceding in which a result (settlement or judgment) is achieved.
-For the three months ended March 31, 2017 and March 31, 2016, the Company incurred aggregate contingent legal fees with respect to the litigation of \$284,000 and \$52,000, respectively, to Dovel & Luner, LLP.
+For the three months ended September 30, 2017 and September 30, 2016, the Company incurred aggregate contingent legal fees to Dovel & Luner, LLP with respect to the litigation of \$523,000 and \$2,348,000, respectively.
+For the nine month period ended September 30, 2017 and September 30 2016, the Company incurred aggregate contingent legal fees to Dovel & Luner, LLP with respect to the litigation of \$1,789,000 and \$2,706,000, respectively.
 The Company is responsible for a certain portion of the expenses incurred with respect to the litigation.